josephwms/ECO395m-statlearning-exercises/exercises/exercises04.md

 Altogether, its clear that K=6 weeds out the most spam posts and maintains an even distribution between the other categories, a key requirement of clustering.
-Most importantly, it aligns with our intuition.
+Most importantly, it aligns incredibly well with our opening analysis.
 Next, our key insights will rely on K-means clustering using K=6 and identify five distinct non-spam groups.

 ##### Insights & Recommended Steps